Thor Broadcast Logo

 Answer:

-Generally yes, but there is several different options.
-How many LNB's does your dish has?
-Please give us call directly we will explain as different providers have different hardware options; we just need to match the hardware that you have to the hardware we offer to create a seamless transition of your Dish service
+Generally, yes, but there are several different options.
+How many LNB's does your dish have?
+Please give us a call directly; we will explain, as different providers have different hardware options.
+We just need to match the hardware that you have to the hardware we offer to create a seamless transition of your Dish service.

 Question:

 We are expanding our broadcast studio.
-We have 2 studios that are connected to our machine room via fiber and are looking to invest in Shure's new Axient system to leverage it's real-time remote frequency coordination capabilities.
-To do this Shure suggested could use RF-over-Fiber and we are looking at your product line.
+We have 2 studios that are connected to our machine room via fiber and are looking to invest in Shure's new Axient system to leverage its real-time remote frequency coordination capabilities.
+To do this, Shure suggested that we could use RF-over-Fiber, and we are looking at your product line.
 Its working range will be 470 MHz-952 MHz and the antenna distribution system uses a 50-ohm connection.
 Would the Thor F-LBAND-Tx/Rx Satellite L-Band RF Over Fiber Transmitter and Receiver kit 1310nm work well for this?
 I did notice that it is spec'ed to 75 ohms...?
 Do you have anything at 50?

 Answer:

-Yes, you can use our L-band over fiber TX/RX, it should work even if you have a 50ohm interface.
-If you must have 50ohm, we have GPS over fiber TX RX available with 50ohm TNT RF connector, it will cover 470 MHz-952 MHz https://thorbroadcast.com/product/gps-over-fiber-reference-timing-fiber-optic-waterproof-solution.html
+Yes, you can use our L-band over fiber TX/RX; it should work even if you have a 50-ohm interface.
+If you must have 50-ohm, we have GPS over fiber TX RX available with a 50-ohm TNT RF connector.
+It will cover 470 MHz-952 MHz https://thorbroadcast.com/product/gps-over-fiber-reference-timing-fiber-optic-waterproof-solution.html

 Question: